kalai-transpiler/kalai/docs/Design.md

   * See section below on `group`

 ### The group s-expressions
+* Rust doesn't need groups because it has static blocks that return stuff, and if statements return values.
 * What does "group" mean, how are we using it?
-* How return statements interact with groups
+* How return statements interact with groups.
+* Current use cases are:
   * Data literals in init statements in Java (example of groups)
-* Constructs in Clojure that have side-effects and return values (eg swap! interacting with groups)
+  * Support for if statements as expressions
+  * do blocks that return a value

 * TODO: see if these notes can be re-used later when filling in details for the section outline above for this `The group s-expressions` section
   * Some expression forms in the input code may convert into more than one Kalai construct expression, and we wrap those with `(group...)` to allow a single return value from Meander rewrite rules